scotch-io/scotch-box/README.md

 * [Read the 2.0 release article](https://scotch.io/bar-talk/announcing-scotch-box-2-0-our-dead-simple-vagrant-lamp-stack-improved)
 * [Read the 2.5 release article](https://scotch.io/bar-talk/announcing-scotch-box-2-5)

 ## More Information

 Check-out [box.scotch.io](https://box.scotch.io) to learn more.

+## Special Thank You

+I was dark on this project for a little bit too long.
+Got caught up with work and a million other things.
+I apologize for slowness to release updates.
+I'm hoping the Pro version can create a bit more motivation to dedicate time to this.
+I also finally have the build scripts available for download with the Pro version so people can start addressing bugs themselves with your own personal boxes.

+Thanks to the community for bug fixes and provisioning tips.
+Special shout-out to [@maxpou](https://github.com/maxpou) for completely killing it with community responses